IBM-Cloud/ansible-collection-ibm/docs/ibm_satellite_host.rst

   cluster (False, str, None)
     The name or ID of a Satellite location or cluster to assign the host to

+  zone (False, str, None)
+    The zone within the cluster to assign the host to

+  worker_pool (False, str, None)
+    The name or ID of the worker pool within the cluster to assign the host to

+  wait_till (False, str, None)
+    Wait until location is normal

   host_id (True, str, None)